Ayodele Olofintuade: Writing

 Their first major work of literature was Eno's Story (2010), a children's story published by Cassava Republic Press and shortlisted for the Nigeria Prize for Literature in 2011.
 It addressed the issue of child-trafficking that has been plaguing Nigeria for a long time.

 Their first major article on LGBTQ persons in Nigeria, "The A-B-C of Sexuality" (2014) on NigeriansTalk, was published immediately after the passage of the Same Sex Marriage Act of 2013 as part of the advocacy tools for the promulgation of the law.
 It was around this same time they also published their first major serialised novella, Adunni: The Beautiful Ones Have not yet Died (2014) on Brittle Paper, in which some of the characters were queer.

 Olofintuade writes both for adults and children, especially children from disadvantaged areas.
-She is also an activist.
-Her first book, in 2011, was shortlisted for the Nigeria Prize for Literature.
-She has had her work published in numerous magazines and journals in Nigeria, including NigeriansTalk and Anathema.
+They are also an activist.
+Their first book, in 2011, was shortlisted for the Nigeria Prize for Literature.
+They have had their work published in numerous magazines and journals in Nigeria, including NigeriansTalk and Anathema.
 Olofintuade is also the managing director of a website about the negative impact of inequality.

-In 2019, Olofintuade published her fiction titled Lakiroboto Chronicles, the book was later re-published in 2023 by Cypher press.
+In 2019, Olofintuade published thrie fiction titled Lakiroboto Chronicles, the book was later re-published in 2023 by Cypher press.

 Olofintuade's deep knowledge of Yorùbá spirituality and culture means that they are an important go-to for younger artists.
 With Laipo Read, they provide educational support for children from basic to secondary-school level.